DNS Server Not Responding Fix (Why It Happens & How to Fix It)

 • Router problems

-• Firewall or antivirus blocking connection
+• Firewall or antivirus blocking your connection

 • ISP-related problems